 Where to stay in Kefalonia, Greece

 Avithos Resort is located is Svoronata Kefalonia.
 It offers traditional accommodation, a swimming pool, a bar and restaurant.
 Rooms are equipped with air-conditioning, a fridge, a kitchenette, and free Wi-Fi.
-Check here for the latest prices and more details or check out Tripadvisor Reviews.

 How to get to Kefalonia, Greece